sirin-labs/crowdsale-smart-contract/README.md

 ```cs
 function buyTokensWithGuarantee() public payable
 ```
-Buy tokes with guarantee, these tokens and the ETH are saved in refundVault,so investor can refund them up to 60 days after the crowdsale ends.
+Buy tokes with guarantee, these tokens and the ETH are saved in refundVault, so investor can refund them up to 60 days after the crowdsale ends.

 **refundETH**
 ```cs
 function refundETH(uint256 ETHToRefundAmountWei) public
 ```
-Investors can claim refunds of part or all of the ETH used to buy the tokens (givven that investor bought tokens using the buyTokensWithGuarantee function).
+Investors can claim refunds of part or all of the ETH used to buy the tokens (given that investor bought tokens using the buyTokensWithGuarantee function).
-The relative part of the tokens will be taken from the Investor.
+The proportional amount of the tokens will be taken from the Investor.

 **claimTokens**
 ```cs
 function claimTokens(uint256 tokenToClaimAmount) public
 ```
-Investors can claim part or all of their tokens (givven that investor bought tokens using the buyTokensWithGuarantee function).
+Investors can claim part or all of their tokens (given that investor bought tokens using the buyTokensWithGuarantee function).
-The relative part of the ETH will be transfered to the Sirin ETH wallat.
+The proportional amount of the ETH will be transfered to the Sirin ETH wallat.

 **refundExpired**
 ```cs